Payadel/inputs/README.md

           inputs: |
             - name: 'my_input'
               default: 'my default value'
+              label: 'my sample input'  # Label is for logging and it is optional.
+If is not provided we use variable name

             - name: current-branch-name  # Define new variable and save result of below command
               default: '$(git rev-parse --abbrev-ref HEAD)'  # Returns current branch name.
 For example: `main`

             - name: file-content
               default: '$(cat my-file.txt)'  # Read `my-file.txt` and save contents in `file-content` variable
-              label: 'my file contents'  # Label is for logging and it is optional.
-If is not provided we use variable name
+              skipCommands: false  # Default is false.

       # How use inputs?
       # Samples: